-Aji de gallina – a creamy Peruvian chicken stew or fricassee served with boiled eggs, olives, potatoes, and rice.
+Aji de gallina – this is a creamy Peruvian chicken stew or fricassee served with boiled eggs, olives, potatoes, and rice.

 Many Latin American recipes here this week.
-After the Mexican tostadas, the Argentinian empanadas, and the Choripan con chimichurri, now is time for a Peruvian food recipe, the famous Aji de Gallina.
+After the Mexican chorizo tostadas, the Argentinian beef empanadas, and the Choripan con chimichurri, now is time for a Peruvian food recipe, the famous Aji de Gallina.

-And it is not over yet when it comes to Latin American recipes, I still have the Costa Rican Gallo pinto, a Brazilian fish soup, and a Tomato and Avocado Salad from Panama.
+And it is not over yet when it comes to Latin American recipes; I still have the Costa Rican black beans and rice, a Brazilian fish soup, and a Tomato and Avocado Salad from Panama.

-- You can use bought or homemade stock (that you have in your fridge or freezer) and skip making the stock yourself.
+Stock: You can use bought or homemade stock and skip making the stock yourself.
 In this case, cook the meat in the available stock as indicated in the recipe.
 You will need roughly 1 liter/ 4 cups stock.

 - There will be some leftover stock, don't waste it.
 Pour it into a jar or bottle and keep it in the fridge for several days.
 Or freeze it for up to 3 months.
 You can use the leftover stock for adding to a soup, for making stews or sauces.